NotAShelf/nyx/README.md

 please include a copyright notice at the top of the file you import the code, or as a small comment above the section you have copied.

-I cannot, in any shape or form enforce my license on you but your kindness and due diligence would be highly appreciated.
+I cannot, _in any shape or form_ enforce my license on you, but I would like you to know that I _really_ appreciate those who are kind enough to leave a link to my configuration and uphold my license properly.
 Please do not be one of those people who copy my commits without proper credit, as it is the only thing I can ask for my efforts.

+Those who were kind and diligent enough to follow my license, a very big thank you.

 <div align="right">
   <a href="#readme">Back to the Top</a>